 Also, when you procrastinate and fail to achieve a task, do not be too harsh on yourself.
 Try to find out the reason why you had to procrastinate and find a way to avoid such at other times.

 In one word, apart from what you’ve read so far, discipline is an important factor that will help you to stop procrastinating.

 Disciplining yourself to use these strategies and staying committed to them can help you to a large extent in your journey on dealing with procrastination.

 Also, work on building sustainable systems around how you work.
 This is a science back strategy that can boost your productivity while reducing the need to procrastinate.

 Finally, I want to re-emphasize the need to hold yourself accountable to meeting your deadlines and staying committed to work.
 You can start this with getting an accountability partner who can be your friend, sibling or spouse.
 They have to be willing to hold you accountable also.

-So, there you have it.
-Do you have more questions on how to end procrastination and achieve more with your life?
+Want to learn more on how to boost your productivity as an entrepreneur?
 You can talk to our team here.